Competitive learning

 Competitive learning is a form of unsupervised learning in artificial neural networks, in which nodes compete for the right to respond to a subset of the input data.
 A variant of Hebbian learning, competitive learning works by increasing the specialization of each node in the network.
 It is well suited to finding clusters within data.

 Models and algorithms based on the principle of competitive learning include vector quantization and self-organizing maps (Kohonen maps).

-Principles
+Principle

 There are three basic elements to a competitive learning rule: